Calpernia is an experienced and versatile live entertainer, hostess and public speaker. Contact her at email@example.com to inquire about bookings.

-- Protection – In some few occasions, conservative student groups or other conservative interests have actively protested the presence of an out transsexual speaker on campus.
+- Protection – In some few occasions, conservative student groups or other conservative interests have actively protested the presence of a gay-friendly, “out” transsexual speaker on campus.
 If an environment of active hostility is present, we trust that school security will be notified and on hand to maintain peace and safety.

-- The honorarium is always helpful, because taking time off from work in Los Angeles is very costly and travel in general has become a bit of a nightmare these days, especially from a large airport like LAX.
-If the budget includes it, Per Diem is helpful to cover meals and supplies, which always cost so much more when one is on the road vs. eating and staying at home.
+- An honorarium/Speaker’s Fee is always helpful, because taking time off from work in Los Angeles is very costly and travel in general has become a bit of a nightmare these days, especially from a large airport like LAX.
+If the budget includes it, per-diem is helpful to cover meals and supplies, which always cost so much more when one is on the road vs. eating and staying at home.

-- Pre-arranged date of payment: Receiving funds from schools and student organizations always comes at the end of a complex process involving lots of paperwork, filings and requests to various offices.
+- Pre-arranged date of payment: Receiving funds from schools and student organizations often comes at the end of a complex process involving lots of paperwork, filings and requests to various offices.
 This can take (and has taken) many months if not arranged properly beforehand.
-These arrangements must be made beforehand, with a firm date in place for the payment of travel expenses, per diem and honorarium.
+These arrangements must be made beforehand, with a firm date in place for the payment of travel expenses, per-diem and honorarium/fee.
 I can’t stress enough that if a trip costs Calpernia a great deal of money up front, to be repaid at a later date weeks or months down the line, it becomes a financial drain rather than a positive sharing experience.